 The anticipated opening date is June 8th but they are working hard to have their online store up and running before then.

 Note: Nowadays, you can shop and browse their website without a problem!
 Be on the lookout for special discounts and teas throughout the year such as special Christmas-themed teas like Roscón de Reyes, Christmas Cookie and Turrón de Almendras or Jijona to name a few!

 Enjabonarte (Handmade Soaps with Natural Ingredients)

-I can personally vouch for their Barros de Mar Muerta soap (Dead Sea Clay) for a deep clean and their Moroccan Argan oil soap which helps stop signs of aging.
+I can personally vouch for their Barros de Mar Muerta soap (Dead Sea Clay) for a deep clean and their Moroccan Argan oil soap which helps stop signs of aging and smoothes the skin.
 Both smell heavenly and provide you with such a deep clean that will leave you amazed.

 They have a special discount going on right now during the State of Alarm (until June 7th currently).
 10% off all orders placed while the state of alarm is in effect.

 I haven’t ordered from them yet because I surprisingly still have some soap left.
 But when I do order, I plan to try their lavender and perhaps their violet and calendula soaps.

 June 2020 Update

 Offering: 10% off on all orders placed during the State of Alarm via their online shop.
 They also have a newsletter you can sign up for and receive a 15% discount code valid for 2 months for either an in-store or online purchase.